 Meet the Team

-Appointed Secretary General in January 2015, Cassandra started working at the CTF/FCE as a Program Officer in the International Program in 2003.
+Appointed Executive Director in January 2015, Cassandra started working at the CTF/FCE as a Program Officer in the International and Social Justice Program in 2003.

 Cassie, as she is better known, began her career as a teacher in 1992.
 Teaching took her from her home province of Nova Scotia to the Northwest Territories, Nunavut, and, more recently, Tanzania; a teacher to the core, she will happily tell stories of wonderful experiences in each school she taught.

 In addition to teaching, Cassie’s career in education has included a variety of leadership roles.
 Before joining the CTF/FCE staff, she served as the first full-time Professional Development Coordinator in Nunavut and was an English Language Arts Coordinator for both the Kivalliq School Division and the Nunavut Department of Education.
 She was twice elected President of the Kivalliq regional teachers’ association and also served on the central executive of both the Northwest Territories Teachers’ Association (NWTTA) and the founding executive of the Nunavut Teachers’ Association (NTA).
 She is a proud alumnus of the CTF/FCE’s Project Overseas program (1999 and 2002).